-The fact is that some 50-50 schools will end up costing families significantly more than others.
+The fact is that some 50-50 colleges will end up costing families significantly more than others.
 However, you can’t simply tell which are the most expensive colleges by comparing tuition and fees or the average cost of attendance.
 As in the case of the airline industry, few people actually pay the sticker price.
 A better comparison is the Average Net Price after Gift Aid.

 How to Spot the Most Expensive Colleges